microsoft/Web-Dev-For-Beginners/7-bank-project/4-state-management/README.md

 ## Refresh the data

 ...But we might also have a created a new one.
-Oups.
+Oops!

 Go to the dashboard using the `test` account, then run this command on a terminal to create a new transaction: